optimistiCli/diwu/README.md

 NB: Template variable naming situation will probably be changed / improved further on.

 Each template is processed into a file of the same name just without the `template` infix and put into the temp dir mentioned above.
 If at least one file was generated, then the path to the temp dir is passed to `docker build` via the `DIWU_DIR` argument.
 Please see the `config/vim.template.rc` and `voorbeeld.dockerfile` for details.

-## Limitations
-1. Only tested on Linux hosts with Linux guests
-1. Relies on GNU versions of POSIX utils
-2. Template substitution is a bit of amess
-3. Running script `scripts/host/<image name>.sh` debug-mounting option `-m` recognizes only:
-   * single file COPYs from `config` or `scripts` dirs to full paths
-   * eponymous dockerfiles `<image name>.dockerfile`